crab-apps/crab-news/project-notes.md

   - <https://developer.apple.com/documentation/uikit/documents_data_and_pasteboard/synchronizing_documents_in_the_icloud_environment>
 - Probably best left for a future version?

-> I don\'t think you need a crate here nor create a Capability.
+> I don't think you need a crate here nor create a Capability.
 You can
 > implement all inside the crux app and probably the only use crux~http~ and
 > crux~kv~ (key value store) capabilities.
 You will use crux~http~ to
 > communicate to the account clouds and probably the crux~kv~ to store the
 > tokens locally.
 There are already examples on how to implement the crux~http~
-> on Android, iOS and the Web, but, I don\'t remember seeing any of the crux~kv~
+> on Android, iOS and the Web, but, I don't remember seeing any of the crux~kv~
 > shell implementations.

 ```rust